nodejs/foundation-slides/README.md

 The Node.js Foundation
 =======

-This is a slide deck anyone can us to give a presentation about the Node.js Foundation.
+This is a slide deck anyone can use to give a presentation about the Node.js Foundation.
 Contributions and feedback welcome.